 6. Do we share your personal data?

-As detailed in section 4 of this Notice, Uversity may share your personal data with our officers, employees, agents acting on behalf of Uversity, advisers and service providers who act on behalf of Uversity pursuant to a contractual relationship.
+As detailed in section 4 of this Statement, Uversity may share your personal data with our officers, employees, agents acting on behalf of Uversity, advisers and service providers who act on behalf of Uversity pursuant to a contractual relationship.

 Our IT services are provided by an external service provider pursuant to a written agreement.
 Uversity continues to be the controller.
 Such third parties are only permitted to use the personal data for processing/administering applications and scholarships as instructed by Uversity.
 They are also required to keep the data safe and secure.

 We may also disclose your information to Uversity’s donors and sponsor and, or where we are required to do so by any regulatory or government agency/body, law enforcement agency, court or other legal process, or by law.

 Applicants may be requested to speak to employees of Uversity (or agents acting on its behalf) by telephone.
 If applicants request that Uversity communicates with him/her by email, the applicant is solely responsible for the security and integrity of their own email account.
 The transmission of information via the internet is not completely secure and consequently, while Uversity will take all reasonable security measures, it cannot guarantee the privacy or confidentiality of information being passed via the internet; any transmission is entirely at the applicant’s own risk.

 7. How long do we keep your personal data?